near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

   ACTION To remove stopped clusters, run 'kurtosis clean'.
 You can also run 'kurtosis clean -a' to stop & remove *all* clusters, including running ones.
 ```

 For later, let's export some environment variables for quick reference.
-Let's create on for the explorer URL, the wallet URL, and the node URL by running the following (replace `INSERT_URL` with the correct URLs found in the output above).
+Let's create one for the explorer URL, the wallet URL, and the node URL by running the following (replace `INSERT_URL` with the correct URLs found in the output above).
 In addition, let's create one for the path to our validator key.

 > **Tip:** The node URL and validator key path can be found in the `alias local_near` command and the wallet / explorer URLs are found at the top of the output above.